Reformist Movement

-The party was in coalition as part of the Michel Government and then the Wilmès Government from October 2014, having provided two prime ministers since.
-After the 2007 general election the MR was the largest Francophone political formation in Belgium, a position that was regained by the Socialist Party in the 2010 general election.
-It currently serves as part of the seven party De Croo Government.
+Since October 2014, the party has provided two prime ministers: Charles Michel and Sophie Wilmès.
+It has been a member of every federal government since the 2000s.
+At the federated entities level, the MR was in charge of Wallonia from 2017 to 2019 with Willy Borsus as Minister-President of Wallonia.
+It is currently in charge of the French community with Pierre-Yves Jeholet as Minister-President of the French community.

+The MR emerged victorious from the 2024 elections, becoming the leading French-speaking party.
+In Wallonia, the party came out on top with 29.6% of the vote.
+In Brussels, the MR also placed first, with 25.9% of the vote.
+Just a few days after the elections, the MR announced it would work closely with Les Engagés to quickly form governments in the Walloon Region and the French community.
+Having a majority on the French-speaking side of the Federal parliament, they joined forces to work on the formation of a new Belgian government.

-The MR is an alliance between three French-speaking and one German-speaking liberal parties.
+The MR is an alliance between four liberal parties, three French-speaking and one German-speaking.
 The Liberal Reformist Party (PRL) and the Francophone Democratic Federalists (FDF) started the alliance in 1993, and were joined in 1998 by the Citizens' Movement for Change (MCC).
 The alliance was then known as the PRL-FDF-MCC federation.
 The alliance became the MR during a congress in 2002, where the German-speaking liberal party, the Party for Freedom and Progress joined as well.
 The label PRL is no longer used, and the three other parties still use their own names.
 The MR is a member of Liberal International and the Alliance of Liberals and Democrats for Europe (ALDE) Party.
 However, on 25 September 2011, the FDF decided to leave the coalition.
 They did not agree with the manner in which president Charles Michel defended the rights of the French-speaking people in the agreement concerning the splitting of the Brussels-Halle-Vilvoorde district, during the 2010–11 Belgian government formation.

 Ideology and policies

-Although the MR's original ideology emphasised classical liberalism and free market economics, it joined the general trend of Belgian liberals to accept elements of social liberalism under the influence of Dirk Verhofstadt, whose brother Guy Verhofstadt led the MR's Flemish counterpart, the Open VLD.
-However, during Georges-Louis Bouchez's tenure as party president, the party shifted to the right.

-On its current platform, the party states that it is economically and socially liberal.
-It supports lower taxes, aims to maximize the well-being of citizens but also wants to fight tax evasion.
-MR also supports Belgian participation in the European Union and NATO.
+Over the years, the MR has always oscillated between ideological markers closer to conservative liberalism or social liberalism.
+Its fundamental principles remain however the same through time, such as defending civil liberties, free market, entrepreneurial freedom, and equal opportunities.
+The MR is generally positioned in the centre-right or right of the political spectrum.